JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 2. Multi-Pass Compiler for Cloud Topology (AST → IR → IR → Code)

-This work introduces a multi-pass compilation pipeline for cloud networking, implemented entirely through Terraform pure-function modules:
+This work introduces a multi-pass compilation pipeline for cloud networking, implemented as a multi-pass compilation pipeline, with pure-function Terraform modules generating and transforming intermediate representations that are subsequently composed into concrete infrastructure:
 1. AST Construction (Tiered VPC-NG):
 - A typed, validated representation of all VPCs, CIDRs, subnets, NAT policies, and dual-stack attributes